Marc Middleton

 Marc Davis Middleton (born October 19, 1951) is an American television journalist, media entrepreneur, author, publisher, and filmmaker who focuses on the changing culture of aging.
-He is the Founder and CEO of Growing Bolder, a company that produces and distributes health, well-being and active lifestyle content creation for the 50+ demographic.
+He is the Founder and CEO of Growing Bolder, a company that produces and distributes health, well-being, and active lifestyle content creation for the 50+ demographic.

-Middleton is a multiple Emmy Award-winning broadcaster, host of the national Growing Bolder TV program, executive producer of the Surviving & Thriving TV program, editor and publisher of Growing Bolder Magazine, and writer, producer and director of the Emmy-nominated documentary film, Conquering Kilimanjaro.
+Middleton is a multiple Emmy Award-winning broadcaster, host of the national Growing Bolder TV program, executive producer of the Surviving & Thriving TV program, editor and publisher of Growing Bolder Magazine, and writer, producer, and director of the Emmy-nominated documentary film Conquering Kilimanjaro.

-Middleton is the author of Growing Bolder, Defy the Cult of Youth, Live with Passion and Purpose and Rock Stars of Aging, 50 Ways to Live to 100.
+Middleton is the author of Growing Bolder, Defy the Cult of Youth, Live with Passion and Purpose, and Rock Stars of Aging, 50 Ways to Live to 100.

 Education

-Middleton attended Indian Hill High School in Cincinnati, Ohio and Florida State University in Tallahassee, Florida where he earned a bachelor's degree in Biology.
+Middleton attended Indian Hill High School in Cincinnati, Ohio and Florida State University in Tallahassee, Florida, where he earned a bachelor's degree in Biology.
 He was captain of the Varsity swimming team and a member of the varsity track team while at Florida State.

 Career

-Middleton is a multiple Emmy Award-winning broadcaster, host of the national Growing Bolder TV program, executive producer of the Surviving & Thriving TV program, editor and publisher of Growing Bolder Magazine, and writer, producer and director of the Emmy-nominated documentary film, Conquering Kilimanjaro.
+Middleton is a multiple Emmy Award-winning broadcaster, host of the national Growing Bolder TV program, executive producer of the Surviving & Thriving TV program, editor and publisher of Growing Bolder Magazine, and writer, producer, and director of the Emmy-nominated documentary film, Conquering Kilimanjaro.
 He's been honored with two Southeast Regional Emmy Awards and is a 4-time Emmy Nominee.
 Middleton was part of a WESH News team that won the prestigious Alfred I. DuPont Award for their coverage of the Columbia shuttle disaster.

-Middleton is host of the Growing Bolder TV Show seen on PBS stations nationwide and a blogger for Huffington Post.
-He is a masters swimmer and set a world record in 2010 in the 200 meter freestyle relay with teammates Rowdy Gaines, Scot Weis and Keith Switzer.
+Middleton hosts the Growing Bolder TV Show on PBS stations nationwide and is a blogger for Huffington Post.
+He is a masters swimmer and set a world record in 2010 in the 200-meter freestyle relay with teammates Rowdy Gaines, Scot Weis, and Keith Switzer.

-Middleton and The Growing Bolder Media Group have been named winners of the 2008 Senior Vision Media Award, presented annually by the Florida Council on Aging to the organization that does the most to present a positive image of aging.
+Middleton and The Growing Bolder Media Group have been named winners of the 2008 Senior Vision Media Award, presented annually by the Florida Council on Aging, to the organization that does the most to give a positive image of aging.